myPOS blog Tips

 • What will it cost you to start?

-• How do you expect to be making a profit?
+• How do you expect to make profits and encourage repeat business?

-• the resources your business will need to function
+• The resources your business will need to function (inventory management, small business accounting software, personnel, and other assets);

 These and many more will help you understand how to structure your company.
 It’s good to research your competitors.
 Knowing what solutions they’ve found may also give you insights on how you may differentiate.